 For many people, buying a home is one of the biggest decisions they will ever make so it makes sense to have the property inspected by an independent expert.
-Unless you are totally confident in the condition and construction of your intended purchase, failing to commission a building survey or homebuyer report before purchase, home buyers are risking potential bills running into thousands of pounds.
+Unless you are totally confident in the condition and construction of your intended purchase, failing to commission a building survey or homebuyer report means you could risk potential bills running into thousands of pounds.
 Think for a minute – when you viewed, did you lift the inspection chamber lids to check the condition of the drainage?

-The level 2 ISVA Homesurvey Report which is offered by Collier Stevens is similar to an RICS HomeBuyer Report and is home survey which is both simple and affordable.
+Our most basic survey is a level 2 Homesurvey Report which is similar to a RICS HomeBuyer Report.
+It’s both simple and affordable.
 Designed for newer properties and conventional homes, it provides a clear report on the condition of the property, plus details of urgent faults and advice for legal advisers.
 It does not provide an additional valuation.